 Bonus categories: Earn 1.5x points per dollar spent on purchases of $5,000 or more and select business categories (up to $2,000,000 of eligible purchases)

-Frankly, the Amex Business Platinum isn’t that great of a card for the return it offers on everyday spending, but rather it’s a card that you get for the perks it offers, which include a $200 annual airline fee credit (enrollment required), $400 annual Dell credit (enrollment required), $179 annual CLEAR credit (enrollment required), Delta SkyClub access, Amex Centurion Lounge access, a Priority Pass membership (enrollment required), Hilton Honors Gold status (enrollment required), Marriott Bonvoy Gold status (enrollment required), and much more.
+The Amex Business Platinum underwent a refresh in October 2021.
+Frankly it isn’t that great of a card for the return it offers on everyday spending, but rather it’s a card that you get for the perks it offers, which include a $200 annual airline fee credit, $400 annual Dell credit, $179 annual CLEAR credit, Delta SkyClub access, Amex Centurion Lounge access, a Priority Pass membership, Hilton Honors Gold status, Marriott Bonvoy Gold status, and much more (enrollment required for select benefits).

 As you can see, the best Amex card for earning points really depends on your needs and spending patterns.
 Personally, I have several American Express cards, though if you’re looking to have a lean card portfolio: